-COVID-19 is having far reaching, negative impacts on individuals and businesses.
-Specifically, COVID-19 has materially disrupted business operations throughout the country, resulting in supply chain disruptions and inflationary pressures.
-As a result, we expect many of our individual customers will experience financial hardship, creating a challenge to meet credit standards for new loan originations and making it difficult, if not impossible, to fulfill their payment obligations to us without temporary assistance.
-We are monitoring key metrics as early warning indicators of financial hardship, including changes in weekly unemployment claims, enrollment in auto-debit payments, requests for new forbearances, enrollment in hardship payment plans, and early delinquency metrics.
+COVID-19 had a far reaching, negative impact on individuals and businesses.
+Specifically, COVID-19 materially disrupted business operations throughout the country, resulting in supply chain disruptions and inflationary pressures.
+As a result, we expected many of our individual customers to experience financial hardship, creating a challenge to meet credit standards for new loan originations and making it difficult, if not impossible, to fulfill their payment obligations to us without temporary assistance.
+We monitored key metrics as early warning indicators of financial hardship, including changes in weekly unemployment claims, enrollment in auto-debit payments, requests for new forbearances, enrollment in hardship payment plans, and early delinquency metrics.

-As a result of the negative impact on employment from COVID-19, our customers are experiencing higher levels of financial hardship, which initially led to elevated levels of forbearance, as we provided disaster forbearance to borrowers who requested it.
-We are seeing higher levels of delinquencies and defaults and expect that to continue into the future, as borrowers who had received disaster forbearance from us re-enter repayment status.
-We expect that, left unabated, this deterioration in forbearance, delinquency, and default rates will persist until such time as the economy and employment return to relatively normal levels.
-This past year has shown us that there is a lot of uncertainty regarding COVID-19 as two new variants caused a significant increase in infections.
-We maintain an allowance for credit losses that incorporates multiple economic scenarios.
-For the year ended December 31, 2021, we considered the current economic forecasts as well as how the significant uncertainty may affect future unemployment rates and the economy in estimating our allowance for credit losses.
-We could experience significant changes in our allowance for credit losses as the economic impact of the COVID-19 pandemic becomes clearer.
+As a result of the negative impact on employment from COVID-19, our customers experienced higher levels of financial hardship, which initially led to elevated levels of forbearance, as we provided disaster forbearance to borrowers who requested it.
+We saw higher levels of delinquencies and defaults as borrowers who had received disaster forbearance from us re-entered repayment status.
+For the year ended December 31, 2022, we considered the multiple economic forecasts in estimating our allowance for credit losses.
+We could experience significant changes in our allowance for credit losses if there are significant changes in the rate of occurrence and the severity of infections from COVID-19 increases.
 The process for determining our allowance contemplates material external factors that may require management adjustments.
 We used Moody's Analytics economic forecasts in estimating the losses on our loan portfolio.

-Historically, we have utilized disaster forbearance to assist borrowers affected by material events, including hurricanes, wildfires, floods, and the COVID-19 pandemic.
-We typically grant disaster forbearance to affected borrowers in increments of up to three months at a time, but the disaster forbearance granted generally does not apply toward the 12-month forbearance limit described later in this Form 10-K. In accordance with regulatory guidance that encourages lenders to work constructively with customers who have been impacted by COVID-19, we invoked this same disaster forbearance program to assist our customers through COVID-19 and offered this program across our operations, including through mobile and self-service channels such as chat and IVR to address initial high volumes at the onset of the pandemic.
-During 2021, we ended all COVID-19 disaster forbearances and at December 31, 2021, there were no loans under a disaster forbearance program related to COVID-19.
+Historically, we have utilized disaster forbearance to assist borrowers affected by material events, typically federally-declared disasters, including hurricanes, wildfires, floods, and the COVID-19 pandemic.
+We typically grant disaster forbearance to affected borrowers in increments of up to three months at a time, but the disaster forbearance granted generally does not apply toward the 12-month forbearance limit described later in this Form 10-K. In accordance with regulatory guidance that encouraged lenders to work constructively with customers who were affected by COVID-19, we invoked this same disaster forbearance program to assist our customers through COVID-19 and offered this program across our operations.
+During 2021, we ended all COVID-19 disaster forbearances and at December 31, 2022, there were no loans under a disaster forbearance program related to COVID-19.